 Background

-Since 1994, the 100-plus acre Emergency Response Training Center (ERTC) at Lake Superior College has trained over 5,000 students to become first responders.
+Since 1994, the 100-plus acre Emergency Response Training Center (ERTC) at Lake Superior College (LSC) has trained over 5,000 students to become first responders.
 This critical work prepares the region and the state’s fire departments as well as other agencies like Homeland Security to save lives, property, and the environment from disasters.

 The ERTC was sold to Lake Superior College after being developed by Independent School District 709 with grants from the Federal Aviation Administration (FAA).
 Like other training sites across the nation developed with grants from the FAA, Lake Superior College used firefighting foam or Aqueous Film Forming Foam (AFFF).